solo-io/workshops/gloo-edge/README.md

 kubectl -n gloo-system get cm gloo-observability-config -o yaml
 ```

-If you want to customize how these per-upstream dashboards look, you can provide your own template to use by writing a Grafana dashboard JSON representation to that config map key.
+If you want to customize how these per-upstream dashboards look, you can provide your template to use by writing a Grafana dashboard JSON representation to that config map key.

 ### Access Logging